Fighting female genital mutilation, one Kurdish village at a time

 Autonomous from Baghdad since 1991, Kurdistan has its own government and enjoys an oil boom that has helped make it one of Iraq's safest areas, enjoying modern services, glitzy hotels and shopping malls unavailable in the rest of the country.

 In remote rural areas, however, ancient traditions often rule.
-Honour killings, where women are murdered to protect the family's honour, still occur, and FGM is widespread, in part because it is supported by some clerics who say it is part of sharia or traditional Islamic law.
+Honor killings, where women are murdered to protect the family's honor, still occur, and FGM is widespread, in part because it is supported by some clerics who say it is part of sharia or traditional Islamic law.

 This could be changing, however.

-In Tutakal, the donation of basic school services and a small classroom by a German-funded non-governmental organisation called WADI has helped convince residents to stop the practice.
+In Tutakal, the donation of basic school services and a small classroom by a German-funded non-governmental organization called WADI has helped convince residents to stop the practice.

 It is a promising model, activists involved in the campaign to stop FGM say, one they hope will spread to other Kurdish villages.
 The activists work to convince villagers the practice has no basis in Islam and spread the word that it is now against the law.